open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 # @open-pioneer/toc

-This package provides a table of content for an open layers map.
+This package provides a UI component that displays the map content to the user and allows them to control it.

 ## Usage

-To integrate the toc in your app, insert the following snippet and reference a map id:
+To integrate the TOC (table of contents) in your app, insert the following snippet and reference a map ID:

 ```tsx
 <Toc mapId="map_id" />
 ```

-## Configuration

-### Embedded basemap switcher
+### Basemaps

 By default, the TOC shows the basemap switcher as an embedded element.

-The basemap switcher can be hidden by setting the `showBasemapSwitcher` property to `false`.
-Example:
+To hide the basemap switcher, set the `showBasemapSwitcher` property to `false`:

 ```tsx
 <Toc mapId="map_id" showBasemapSwitcher={false} />
 ```

-It is also possible to configure the embedded basemap switcher using the `basemapSwitcherProps` property.
-Example:
+To configure the embedded basemap switcher, use the `basemapSwitcherProps` property:

 ```tsx
 <Toc